-The National ITS Architecture, first delivered in June 1996 with 29 user services, has been modified to encompass two additional user services - highway-rail intersection and archived data.
-In addition, efforts were begun in FY 2001 to integrate a 32nd user service, maintenance and construction operations, into the National ITS Architecture.
-A new user service procedure has been developed and published in the Federal Register to ensure stakeholder awareness and participation.
+The National ITS Architecture, first delivered in June 1996 with 29 user services, has been modified to encompass three additional user services - highway-rail intersection, archived data, and maintenance and construction operations.
+A new user service initiation procedure has been developed and published in the Federal Register to ensure stakeholder awareness and participation.
 A FHWA ITS Architecture and Standards Rule and FTA Policy on Transit Projects were issued in early 2001 to address the requirement for an architecture for all ITS projects receiving Federal Highway Trust Funds.
-U.S. DOT is continuing to recognize the value in the past investment and is taking measures to ensure the validity and necessity for the continued use of the National ITS Architecture in transportation projects.
+The U.S. DOT is continuing to recognize the value in the past investment and is taking measures to ensure the validity and necessity for the continued use of the National ITS Architecture in transportation projects.

 There are three major tasks in this project.
 The first is to maintain the National ITS Architecture as it continues to evolve through deployment experiences, added stakeholder involvement, and coordination with states and other countries.
-It is available on the World Wide Web at www.its.dot.gov and on CD-ROM, with the next version incorporating the maintenance and construction operations user service available on the web in February 2002 and available for distribution on CD-ROM in April 2002.
+It is available on the World Wide Web at www.its.dot.gov and on CD-ROM, with the latest version (4.0) incorporating the maintenance and construction operations user service made available for distribution on CD-ROM in April 2002.

 The second task is the integration of new user services into the National ITS Architecture.
-Intermodal freight, weather, emergency/incident management, evacuation management, and homeland transportation security are some of the areas being considered for integration in the next years of the program.
+Intermodal freight, weather, emergency/incident management, evacuation management, and transportation security are some of the areas being considered for enhancement/integration in the next years of the program with the latter being the primary area of focus.
 Discussions are anticipated with our North American neighbors to ensure we consider the same user services for our respective architectures.
 These user service actions and maintenance efforts on the evolving National ITS Architecture continue to keep it the definitive reference for all ITS projects.

 The third task is ITS deployment support.
-The Regional ITS Architecture Guidance Document was developed in 2001 and is being distributed to the FHWA Resource Centers and Divisions.
-This will be the reference used by all Metropolitan Planning Organizations and will be supplemented with process workshops to facilitate their development of regional ITS architectures and conformance with the Architecture and Standards Conformance Rule/Policy.
-Up to thirty of these process workshops are anticipated in each of the first two years of the contract.
-In addition, deployment support will continue to encompass both training in architecture development and interfacing with standards development to ensure synergism in the ITS program.
+The Regional ITS Architecture Guidance Document was developed in 2001, and has been distributed to the FHWA Resource Centers and Divisions, state DOTs, and Metropolitan Planning Organizations (MPOs).
+This reference will be used by all MPOs, and is being supplemented with process workshops to facilitate development of their regional ITS architectures and conformance with the Architecture and Standards Rule/Policy.
+Up to thirty of these process workshops are anticipated by the end of 2003.
+In addition, deployment support will continue to encompass an interface with standards development to ensure synergism in the ITS program.

 Project Location: Anaheim, California

 Partner(s): Iteris, Inc.

+Start Date: October 2001

+End Date: September 2006